python-cffi/cffi/doc/source/index.rst

 Misc methods on ffi
 -------------------

+``ffi.include(other_ffi)``: includes the typedefs, structs, unions and enums defined in another FFI instance.
+Usage is similar to a ``#include`` in C, where a part of the program might include types defined in another part for its own usage.
+Note that the include() method has no effect on functions, constants and global variables, which must anyway be accessed directly from the ``lib`` object returned by the original FFI instance.  *New in version 0.5.*

+.. "versionadded:: 0.5" --- inlined in the previous paragraph

 ``ffi.errno``: the value of ``errno`` received from the most recent C call in this thread, and passed to the following C call, is available via reads and writes of the property ``ffi.errno``.
 On Windows we also save